Freddie Bartholomew

-Frederick Cecil Bartholomew (March 28, 1924 – January 23, 1992), known for his acting work as Freddie Bartholomew, was an English-American child actor.
-One of the most famous child actors of all time, he became very popular in 1930s Hollywood films.
+Frederick Cecil Bartholomew (March 28, 1924 – January 23, 1992), known for his acting work as Freddie Bartholomew, was an English-American child actor who was very popular in 1930s Hollywood films.
 His most famous starring roles are in Captains Courageous (1937) and Little Lord Fauntleroy (1936).
+His child acting contemporary Mickey Rooney said of him, "He was one of the finest, if not the finest child stars that we had on the scene at that time."
+His Captains Courageous co-star Spencer Tracy said of him "Freddie Bartholomew's acting is so fine and so simple and so true that it's way over people's heads."

-He was born in London, and for the title role of MGM's David Copperfield (1935), he emigrated to the United States at the age of 10 in 1934, living there the rest of his life.
-He became an American citizen in 1943 following World War II military service.
+Bartholomew was born in London in 1924.
+In 1934, for the title role of MGM's David Copperfield (1935), he immigrated to the United States at age 10, living there for the rest of his life.
+He became an American citizen in 1943, following World War II military service.

 Despite his great success and acclaim following David Copperfield, his childhood film stardom was marred by nearly constant legal battles and payouts, which eventually took a huge toll on both his finances and his career.
-In adulthood, after World War II service, his film career dwindled rapidly, and he switched from performing to directing and producing in the medium of television.
+In adulthood, after World War II service, his film career dwindled rapidly and he switched from performing to directing and producing in the medium of television.

 Biography

 Early life

-Bartholomew was born Frederick Cecil Bartholomew in March 1924 in Harlesden in the borough of Willesden, Middlesex, London.
+Bartholomew was born Frederick Cecil Bartholomew in March 1924, in Harlesden, in the borough of Willesden, Middlesex, London.
 His parents were Cecil Llewellyn Bartholomew, a wounded World War I veteran who became a minor civil servant after the war, and Lilian May Clarke Bartholomew.
-By the age of three, Freddie was living in Warminster, a town in Wiltshire in southwest England, in his paternal grandparents' home.
-He lived under the care of his aunt "Cissie", Millicent Mary Bartholomew, who raised him and became his surrogate mother.
+By age three, Freddie was living in Warminster, a town in Wiltshire in South West England, in his paternal grandparents' home.
+He lived under the care of his "Aunt Cissie" (Millicent Mary Bartholomew), who raised him and became his surrogate mother.
 Bartholomew was educated at Lord Weymouth's Grammar School in Warminster, and by his Aunt Cissie.

 Child star

 From England to Hollywood

 In Warminster, Bartholomew was a precocious actor and was reciting and performing from age three.
-By age five he was a popular Warminster celebrity, the "boy wonder elocutionist", reciting poems, prose, and selections from various plays, including Shakespeare.
+By age five, he was a popular Warminster celebrity, the "boy wonder elocutionist", reciting poems, prose, and selections from various plays, including Shakespeare.
 He sang and danced as well.
-His first film role came by the age of six, in 1930.
+His first film role came at age six, in 1930.

-He also pursued acting studies at the Italia Conti Academy of Theatre Arts in London, and appeared in a total of four minor British films.
+He also pursued acting studies at the Italia Conti Academy of Theatre Arts in London, and appeared in four minor British films.
 American filmmakers George Cukor and David O. Selznick saw him on a 1934 scouting trip to London and chose him for the young title role in their MGM film David Copperfield (1935).
-Bartholomew and his aunt emigrated to the United States in August 1934, and MGM gave him a seven-year contract.
+Bartholomew and his aunt immigrated to the United States in August 1934, and MGM gave him a seven-year contract.